 Your organization can join the CPPC by completing the application for membership online and submitting payment, either by cheque or credit card.

 If you have any questions about your application, contact us.

 Who do I contact for more information on the CPPC?

-The head office for the CPPC is located in Lévis, QC and as of April 2009, we have an executive director to handle the management of the organization.
+The head office for the CPPC is located in Lévis, QC and is managed by our Executive Director.
 We invite you to get in touch with us for more information on any aspect of the Council.